Molly Tuttle: Collaborations

-While studying at the Berklee College of Music, in 2014, Tuttle met and joined the all-female bluegrass group the Goodbye Girls.
-They combine bluegrass, jazz, and Swedish folk music.
-Other members are Allison de Groot (banjo), Lena Jonsson (fiddle), and Brittany Karlson (bass).
-They released an EP Going to Boston in 2014, and the album Snowy Side of the Mountain in 2016.
-The band has also toured Jonsson's home country Sweden several times.
+While studying at the Berklee College of Music in 2014, Tuttle met and joined the all-female bluegrass group the Goodbye Girls which combined bluegrass, jazz, and Swedish folk music.
+Other members were Allison de Groot (banjo), Lena Jonsson (fiddle), and Brittany Karlson (bass).
+The group released an EP Going to Boston in 2014 and the album Snowy Side of the Mountain in 2016, and toured Jonsson's home country of Sweden several times.
 Tuttle also recorded Molly Tuttle & John Mailander, a duet EP with fiddler John Mailander.

 In 2018, she joined Alison Brown, Missy Raines, Sierra Hull, and Becky Buller in a supergroup.
-The quintet performed at the Rockygrass festival in Lyons Colorado on July 27, 2018.
-Initially known as the Julia Belles, the group later became known as the First Ladies of Bluegrass.
-Additional gigs were booked at Analog at the Hutton Hotel in Nashville on Sept 18, 2018 and the IBMA Wide Open Bluegrass Festival on September 28, 2018.
-She also collaborated with Billy Strings on the songs "Sittin' on Top of the World" and "Billy in the Lowground."

-The First Ladies of Bluegrass are featured on the first single from a full-length CD by Missy Raines titled Royal Traveler released in 2018 on Compass Records.
+The quintet performed at the Rockygrass Festival in Lyons, Colorado, on July 27, 2018.
+Initially known as the Julia Belles, the group became known as the First Ladies of Bluegrass.
+Additional gigs were played at Analog at the Hutton Hotel in Nashville on September 18, 2018, and the IBMA Wide Open Bluegrass Festival on September 28, 2018.
+Tuttle collaborated with Billy Strings on the songs "Sittin' on Top of the World" and "Billy in the Lowground."
+The First Ladies of Bluegrass were featured on the first single from a full-length album by Missy Raines, titled Royal Traveler, released in 2018 on Compass Records.

 Solo career

 In 2015, Tuttle moved from Boston to Nashville.
 Her EP Rise was released in 2017 after a crowdfunding campaign.
 She wrote all of the songs on the 7-song album, which was produced by Kai Welch.
 Guests included Darrell Scott, the Milk Carton Kids, Kathy Kallick, and Nathaniel Smith.

-She formed The Molly Tuttle Band, which includes Wes Corbett (banjo), Joe K. Walsh (mandolin), and Hasee Ciaccio (bass).
+She formed The Molly Tuttle Band, which included Wes Corbett (banjo), Joe K. Walsh (mandolin), and Hasee Ciaccio (bass).
+Tuttle was selected by Buddy Miller to join his "Cavalcade of Stars" section of Hardly Strictly Bluegrass on the Rooster Stage on October 6, 2018.

 In 2017, Tuttle signed with Alison Brown's Compass Records.

-Molly was selected by Buddy Miller to join his "Cavalcade of Stars" section of Hardly Strictly Bluegrass on the Rooster Stage on October 6, 2018.

-Tuttle released her debut album When You're Ready via Compass Records on April 5, 2019.

-Next she released ... but I'd rather be with you again on Compass Records in August 2020.
+She released her debut album When You're Ready via Compass Records on April 5, 2019 and but I'd rather be with you again on Compass Records in August 2020.

+Golden Highway

+In 2021, Tuttle assembled her new "dream" band, Golden Highway, including Shelby Means on bass, Kyle Tuttle on banjo, Bronwyn Keith-Hynes on fiddle, and Dominick Leslie on mandolin, everyone sharing or supporting vocals.
 In January 2022, Nonesuch Records announced a release by Molly Tuttle & Golden Highway titled Crooked Tree on April 1, 2022.
+Their follow-up album, City of Gold, was released in July 2023.
+Both won the Grammy Award for Best Bluegrass Album.

+New Band

+Tuttle announced the dissolution of Golden Highway in May 2025, with many band members pursuing solo careers, and revealed a new, all-female band that would begin touring with her in July.
+Her new album, So Long Little Miss Sunshine, was set for release on August 15, 2025.
+The project was produced by Jay Joyce and preceded by the single "That's Gonna Leave a Mark".